Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 We see that a large gap causes nearby gaps to be smaller.
-The key issue for justifying \hyperref[x:principle:prin_large_gaps]{Principle~{\xreffont\ref{x:principle:prin_large_gaps}}} is: how far does that influence extend?
+The key issue for justifying \hyperref[prin_large_gaps]{Principle~{\xreffont\ref{prin_large_gaps}}} is: how far does that influence extend?
 That is, at what distance from the large gap do the neighbor gaps (approximately) return to their average?
-The answer is easy to express if we measure on the scale of the average gap between zeros. \begin{principle}{}{}{x:principle:prin_gap_distance} The normalized range of influence of a large gap is proportional to the normalized width of the gap. \end{principle} So, doubling the width of a large gap will double the range of its influence on nearby neighbor gaps.
+The answer is easy to express if we measure on the scale of the average gap between zeros. \begin{principle}{Principle}{}{}{prin_gap_distance} The normalized range of influence of a large gap is proportional to the normalized width of the gap. \end{principle} So, doubling the width of a large gap will double the range of its influence on nearby neighbor gaps.

-To see why \hyperref[x:principle:prin_gap_distance]{Principle~{\xreffont\ref{x:principle:prin_gap_distance}}} is true, consider the following thought experiment.
+To see why \hyperref[prin_gap_distance]{Principle~{\xreffont\ref{prin_gap_distance}}} is true, consider the following thought experiment.
 Fix a large gap, and then distribute the other gaps in their most likely configuration.
 It is helpful to think of the zeros as particles with equal charge, obeying a force law such that the particles are in equilibrium when they are in their most likely configuration.
 Now double all the charges.
 The particles will still be in equilibrium.
 Then split every doubled charge into two equal charges, leave one in place, and move the other halfway toward the neighboring charge, with the movement away from the large gap.
 The new configuration will not be in equilibrium, but it will be nearly so.
-As the particles settle into equilibrium (holding fixed the two next to the large gap), the particles will move very little, because they were already close to equilibrium.
+As the system settles into equilibrium (holding fixed the two particles forming the large gap), the particles will move very little, because they were already close to equilibrium.
+(The reader is invited to persuade themself that these equilibrium configurations are stable.
+Also, as the system settles back into equilibrium, the slight movement of the particles brings them closer to the large gap.)
 The result is a new system where the large gap is the same on an absolute scale, as is the range of influence of that large gap.
 But in the new system, the large gap and its influence are twice as large on the scale of the average spacing.
-Thus, \hyperref[x:principle:prin_gap_distance]{Principle~{\xreffont\ref{x:principle:prin_gap_distance}}}.
+Thus, \hyperref[prin_gap_distance]{Principle~{\xreffont\ref{prin_gap_distance}}}.